 Top-of-funnel: engineering-focused thought leadership (benchmark reports, failure mode analyses).
 Mid-funnel: technical ROI calculators, detailed case studies showing installed performance and payback.
 Bottom-of-funnel: on-site audits, pilot projects, evaluation kits that reduce procurement friction.

 Manufacturing buyers need proof and low-friction evaluation.
-A pilot or on-site audit converts at a much higher rate than a generic sales demo.
+A pilot or on-site audit converts at a much higher rate than a generic sales demo, especially when targeting B2B SaaS solutions.
 Outbound outreach targeting sales leads supplements inbound efforts for faster pipeline coverage.

 - Build landing experiences that qualify automatically